Harry1993/notes/UnixNotes/README.md

 	ip=`echo $SSH_CONNECTION | cut -d " " -f 1`
 	logger -t ssh-wrapper $USER login from $ip echo "User $USER just logged in from $ip" | mail -s "ssh alert" yourname@emailserver

+## Kick out the ssh-ers.

+Run `who -u` to see who there are.
+And kill their tty's by `kill -9 [pid]`.
+See [this thread](https://unix.stackexchange.com/questions/615/how-do-you-kick-a-benign-user-off-your-system).

 ## OpenVPN on Ubuntu